edne/pineal/docs/dsl/keywords.rst

 .. code-block:: clj

     (change entity
-            transformation
+            action
             ...)

-Apply one or more transformations to an entity, return a new, transformed, entity.
+Apply one or more actions to an entity, return a new, transformed, entity.